Tuesday, April 15, 2025

 feeling of relaxation we were immersed in during the hours we spent in the homestay, watching the forests on the rolling hills or listening to birds' calls with rapt attention AND the feeling of excitement we were awash with every time we went to a new unexplored point in Madikeri!

-It was right then that this dawned on me very suddenly - this journey of life too is like this!
+It was right then that this dawned upon me all very suddenly - this journey of life too is like this!
 Some of us prefer to keep galloping and some of us prefer a self-paced walk.
 The former love to run towards difficult-to-reach-targets while the latter enjoy walking, running, pausing, relishing every bit of this life journey, resuming the walk, sometimes sprinting, and on the whole cherishing the whole set of experiences of everyday living.

 Where does your heart lie - in the charm of sometimes-slow-sometimes-fast journey or in the thrill of arriving-fast-at-the-faraway-destination?
 Both have their own basket of unique gifts!